deyvidm18/gke-demo-features/README.md

 ### Feature 2: In-Place Resource Resizing

-This part demonstrates how to change a container's resources without a restart.
+This part demonstrates how to manually change a container's resources without a restart.

+> This feature was introduced as Beta in Kubernetes v1.33.
+You can read the official announcement on the [Kubernetes Blog](https://kubernetes.io/blog/2025/05/16/kubernetes-v1-33-in-place-pod-resize-beta/).

+#### Running the Demo

 1.  **Deploy the application** if it's not already running.
     ```bash